kwhite2/git/lessons.md

    --syllabusFINAL.doc
    --syllabus?.doc
 ```
+Ok, hands down.

+**Consider the following questions as well:**
-Put your other hand up if you can't remember who you initially got this syllabus from.
-Do you know if there were other contributors befor them?
+- Can you remember who you initially got this syllabus from?
+- Do you know if there were other contributors along with or before them?
+- Do you acknowledge prior contributors somewhere on your syllabus?
+- Can you or others see what changes have been made to the syllabus over time?

 #### Case Three: Syllabi

 Increasingly we see that faculty are sharing their syllabi on GitHub.
 Some are even using GitPages that apply a user-friendly interface to their repository to make it easier to access and navigate for their students.
+This is because Git and GitHub make it easy to make contributors and changes to documents over time visible.

-Using Git and GitHub, you could fork that syllabi to your account, and download - or clone as Git calls is - it to your local machine to edit.
-After making changes to the files and pushing them to your repo on GitHub, someone else could compare the changes you made, and fork your version, or return to the original and fork from there.
+Using Git and GitHub, you could fork that syllabi to your account, and download - or *clone* as Git calls it - it to your local machine to edit.
+After making changes to the files and and reuploading them or *pushing* them to the repo (short for repository) on GitHub, someone else could compare the changes you made and see who the original or additional contributors were.
+They could also decide to continue the chain by copying or forking your version, or decide to return to the original repo and fork that version.
 Both Git and GitHub help with attribution here; tracking who changes and adds what is a key feature of both tools.

 Even if you were only working with your own self-created syllabus, like we'll do later in this workshop, Git and GitHub can be useful for tracking your changes without the hassle of multiple files.
 From one file, you can use Git to compare your current version with older versions; you can also compare and share these different versions on GitHub.

+**Cloning** and **pushing** are proper functionalities of GitHub that describe how you communicate and share files between your local machine and the Internet.
+These are covered more in-depth in a later lesson in this workshop.

 # Review of the Command Line

 During this workshop, you'll be communicating with GitHub from our local machine via the command line (terminal, bash).
 It will be useful if you've taken [the Command Line Workshop](https://github.com/DHRI-Curriculum/command-line) before continuing.
 This section reviews some of the basic commands that will also be used in this workshop.

 In addition to the command line, you'll be using your text editor and your browser.
 Before continuing, its important that we clearly distinguish between these three different spaces or environments:
-- your plain text editor where you'll be writing your syllabus in markdown, which will be saved in the git-enabled repository on your local machine,
+- Your plain text editor where you'll be writing your syllabus in Markdown is on your local machine.
+- That syllabus is intiailly saved in a git-enabled repository on your local machine.
-- your browser, where you'll be uploading your repository to GitHub
+- Your browser is where you'll be uploading your repository to GitHub.
-- your terminal where you'll be communicating with GitHub to send the repository and project files back and forth between the web to your hard drive.
+- Your terminal is where you'll be communicating with GitHub to send the repository and project files back and forth between the web and your hard drive.

 Because you'll be moving between these three spaces throughout the workshop, you may want to use (command + tab) or (ctrl + tab) to move quickly between the three windows on your desktop.